-WordPress maintenance is an often overlooked requirement after a web site goes live.
-After a new WordPress website goes live, there are a number of key maintenance tasks that need to be attended to on a regular basis.
-If you, the web site owner, haven’t got a structure in place to handle this, you may find yourself dealing with some unnecessary web site down time.
+WordPress maintenance often overlooked after a web site goes live.
+After a new WordPress website goes live, there are a number of key maintenance tasks that need to be looked at on a regular basis.
+If you, the web site owner, haven’t got a plan in place to handle this, you may find yourself dealing with some unnecessary web site down time.

 To understand why maintenance is necessary, a brief outline of the nuts and bolts of WordPress is necessary.

 Call us now if you would like further info on WordPress maintenance

 WordPress Maintenance – What is a WordPress Plugin & why should I maintain it?